Text Size

 Overview

 Genesis 34 teaches that covenant identity, when severed from covenant holiness, can be weaponized in sinful ways, and that outrage over real evil does not justify deceit, revenge, and indiscriminate violence.
 The chapter begins with a true atrocity.
 Dinah is violated and humiliated, and the narrative does not soften that fact.
-Shechem’s later desire to marry her and His emotional attachment do not undo the moral seriousness of what He has done.
+Shechem’s later desire to marry her and his emotional attachment do not undo the moral seriousness of what he has done.

 The sons of Jacob are therefore right to be grieved and enraged.
 The problem is not that they care about the dishonor done, but that they respond through treachery and slaughter.
 Their appeal to circumcision is especially horrifying, because they use a covenant sign, something belonging to God’s holy relationship with His people, as a trap for murder.
 In doing so, they do not uphold covenant holiness, they desecrate it.